kotct/dot/README.md

 This script assumes a fairly regular system.
 It will check to see if certain prerequisites are installed, but if you are in an esoteric environment, you can plan on manually installing this.
-If something breaks down on a normal system, (like an Ubuntu, Fedora, or older MacOS installation) please open an Issue and we will get back to you ASAP.
+If something breaks down on a normal system, (like Ubuntu, Fedora) please open an Issue and we will get back to you ASAP.

+If your system is running an older version of a dependency software, (i.e. Emacs < 25.1, Ruby < 2.4) please do your best to update to the latest version directly available from your package manager.
+If an issue is not reproducible on our system, we cannot fix it.

 It is worth noting that you should be able to simply simlink the respective files and directories into your `HOME` directory.